A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Observations and Data Analysis

-The observed luminosity of the thermal component corresponds to $\sim$100\,$L_{\rm Edd}$ (the Eddington limit of a pure-hydrogen accretion disk) of a black hole of $7.5\times 10^4~M_\odot$.
+The observed luminosity of the thermal component corresponds to $\sim$100\,$L_{\rm Edd}$ (the Eddington limit of a pure-hydrogen accretion disk) of a black hole of $7.5\times 10^4~M_\odot$ in late time.
 While simulations of super-Eddington disks typically exhibit luminosities of $\lesssim 10~L_{\rm Edd}$\cite{sadowski_numerical_2014, jiang_super-eddington_2019}, WD-IMBH TDEs likely produce accretion disks with very high Eddington ratio and magnetization, which can lead to much higher disk luminosities\cite{McKinney2015}.
 Furthermore, this tension can be alleviated for a WD because, in the case of a fully ionized carbon-oxygen WD debris, the Eddington luminosity $L_{\rm Edd,CO}$ is twice $L_{\rm Edd}$ due to its lower electron scattering opacity.
-Another possibility is that this emission may be powered by the thermonuclear burst predicted to uniquely occur in WD-TDE with sufficiently deep tidal penetration\cite{rosswog_tidal_2009, macleod_illuminating_2014}, which could release energy of $\sim 10^{51}$\,erg and power the thermal component to be as luminous as $6\times 10^{44}~\rm erg~s^{-1}$ over a timescale of $\sim 20$ days.
-Therefore, the extremely luminous emission of the soft component is also consistent with the WD-TDE scenario, either powered by the process of slim disk accretion or thermonuclear burst, or both.
+In the context of WD-IMBH TDEs, thermonuclear outbursts can occur, especially during deep tidal penetration events.
+As highlighted by MacLeod et al. (2016)\cite{MacLeod2016}, such outbursts are suggested to subtly affect the binding energy distribution of the debris, however their impact remains secondary to the gravitational dynamics that dominate accretion.
+Additionally, the outbursts themselves generate optical emission with peak luminosities around 10$^{42}~\rm erg~s^{-1}$, which is significantly lower than the observed X-ray luminosity of 10$^{44}~\rm erg~s^{-1}$.
+The total luminosity from these thermonuclear events is estimated to be $\sim 10^{41}~(M_{\rm BH}/10^3 M_\odot)~\rm erg~s^{-1}$ \cite{rosswog_tidal_2009}, with only a small fraction emerging in the soft X-ray band.
+Given that this luminosity falls below the detection limit at the redshift of EP250702a, the thermonuclear component is unlikely to significantly influence the observed accretion-driven light curve.